GitZH-Chen/GyroBN/README.md

 **Note** that the [hydra](https://hydra.cc/) package is used to manage configuration files.

 ## Demos
- Demos of Grassmannian and Hyperbolic GyroBN, which can be found in `demo.py`:
+ Demos of Grassmannian and hyperbolic GyroBN, which can be found in `demo.py`:

 ```python
 import torch as th